What is MoUSO Core Worker Process?

 Disable Wake Timers from Sleep

 Windows wakes up by default for the important processes and MoUSO is one of the important processes as per the norms.
-If it is making problems with your Laptop or PC in sleep then it’s the perfect fix to apply.
+If it is making problems with your Laptop or PC in sleep and raising high memory usage then it’s the perfect fix to apply.

 - Launch the Control Panel and go straight to the Power Options.